Wiski-ai/Wifi-Ethical-hack-software/README.md

 You MUST obtain **explicit written authorization** from the owner of any network or system before testing.
 Unauthorized testing against networks you do not own or have permission to test is illegal in many jurisdictions.

-To reduce risk, tools or commands that can cause disruptions are disabled by default or require explicit flags.
+To reduce risk, tools or commands that can cause disruptions are disabled by default or require explicit flags and interactive confirmation.
 See `AUTHORIZATION_TEMPLATE.md` for a simple permission form you can use to document authorization.

 ---